-If you use LetsGetChecked, be sure to consider the time it can take to receive test results, as there can be delays in shipping.
+If you decide to use LetsGetChecked, be sure to consider the time it can take to receive test results, as there can be shipping delays.

 Overall, users describe LetsGetChecked as affordable and convenient, with the added perk of a free consultation with a nurse who has reviewed your results.

 One user states, “The test is so easy to do by yourself and the results are returned efficiently.
 LetsGetChecked is helping to drive easier access to better health solutions.”

 Another user described it as the “perfect alternative” for putting their health first when they didn’t have time to visit the clinic.

 However, one user on Google Play says they never received an itemized receipt with services for reimbursement and had to pay out of pocket.
 Another user states they never received their test kit.
 Several other users report similar delays in shipping, whether for test kits or results.

 The company doesn’t appear to have any pending lawsuits.